Faithful-First Reasoning, Planning, and Acting for Multimodal LLMs: Abstract

 \section{Abstract}

-Unfaithfulness remains a persistent challenge for large language models (LLMs), which often produce plausible yet ungrounded reasoning chains that diverge from from either perceptual evidence or their final conclusions.
-We distinguish between behavioral faithfulness (alignment between reasoning and output) and perceptual faithfulness (alignment between reasoning and input), and introduce \textbf{FaithEval} for quantifying step-level and chain-level faithfulness by evaluating whether each claimed object is visually supported by the image.
-Building on these insights, we propose \textbf{FaithAct}, a faithfulness-first planning and acting framework that enforces evidential grounding at every reasoning step.
-Experiments across multiple reasoning benchmarks demonstrate that FaithAct improves perceptual faithfulness by up to 26\% without degrading task accuracy compared to prompt-based and tool-augmented baselines.
-Our analysis shows that treating faithfulness as a guiding principle not only mitigates hallucination but also leads to more stable reasoning trajectories.
+Multimodal Large Language Models (MLLMs) frequently suffer from unfaithfulness, generating reasoning chains that drift from visual evidence or contradict final predictions.
+We propose \emph{Faithful-First Reasoning, Planning, and Acting (RPA) framework} in which \textsc{FaithEvi} provides step-wise and chain-level supervision by evaluating the faithfulness of intermediate \emph{reasoning}, and \textsc{FaithAct} uses these signals to \texttt{plan and execute} faithfulness-aware actions during inference.
+Experiments across multiple multimodal reasoning benchmarks show that faithful-first RPA improves perceptual faithfulness by up to \textbf{24\%} over \emph{prompt-based} and \emph{tool-augmented} reasoning frameworks, without degrading task accuracy.
+Our analysis shows that treating \emph{faithfulness as a guiding principle} perceptually faithful reasoning trajectories and mitigates hallucination behavior.
 This work thereby establishes a unified framework for both evaluating and enforcing faithfulness in multimodal reasoning.
+Code is at \url{https://github.com/lijunxian111/Faithful-First-RPA}.